 Like all Oribe products, this mask smells divine.
 It's also jam-packed with hair silkening ingredients, like baobab, and protects hair from UV damage.
 (Yes, that's definitely a thing.)

 Soft, strong hair can be yours after using this shea butter-infused hair treatment.
-It also contains hydrolized keratin, which is a protein that helps repair hair.
+It also contains hydrolyzed keratin, which is a protein that helps repair hair.